Sorry, you need to enable JavaScript to visit this website.

 How to Recycle Your Holiday Tree

-Holiday trees and greenery collected December 28 - February 5 can be given a new life by being composted or chipped for mulch.
-Compost will be made available to residents at no charge.
-Here are the three steps to follow:
+Holiday trees and greenery can be given a new life by being composted or chipped for mulch.

-Pro tip: Branches and needles can also be recycled.
+Pro tip: Branches and needles can also be "recycled" at your home.
 Simply chop them up for composting, or spread them under trees and shrubs as a temporary winter mulch.

 How to Dispose of Your Artificial Tree